metio/maven-build-process/README.md

 </dependencyManagement>
 ```

 Pick one or more of the available BOMs and replace `${version.parent}` with the appropriate version.
-All managed dependencies are using the latest available (released) versions.
+All managed dependencies are using the latest available (released) versions and **updated once a week**.

 <table>
   <tbody>